Goeldi’s Monkey (Callimico goeldii)

 Infants are cared for solely by the mother for the first 10-20 days of life, then the group members share in the carrying.
 Average group size is six members with group bonds being very strong.
 Members remain within 50 feet of each other and maintain contact by a shrill call.

-You can see these energetic monkeys in our Rainforest exhibit, where they are sharing space with the Agouti.
+You can see these energetic monkeys in our Rainforest Building.

 Rainforest Building open daily from 10:30 am to 3:30 pm